Madhavsameer/Riidle-s-of-Radhu/README.md

-This Website is Hosted On netlify enjoy the game by clicking on the link below:- https://radhuquiz.netlify.app/
+This Love quiz is Created By Madhav sameer enjoy the game by clicking on the link below:- https://radhuquiz.netlify.app/

+feel free to give any suggestions
+Thanks & Regards !
+Madhav sameer